 It is notable that the A7S has a headphone jack, which makes it possible to attach external headphones and monitor the quality of sound during the recording process.
 The A6500 lacks such a headphone port.

-The A6500 is a recent model that features in the current product line-up of Sony.
-In contrast, the A7S has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the A7S was succeeded by the Sony A7S II.
+Both the A6500 and the A7S have been discontinued, but can regularly be found used on eBay.
+The A7S was replaced by the Sony A7S II, while the A6500 was followed by the Sony A6600.
 Further information on the features and operation of the A6500 and A7S can be found, respectively, in the Sony A6500 Manual (free pdf) or the online Sony A7S Manual.

 So what is the bottom line?
 Is there a clear favorite between the Sony A6500 and the Sony A7S?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.